EBIvariation/vcf-validator/README.md

 The fixed VCF will be written into the standard output, which you can redirect to a file, or use the `-o` / `--output` option and specify the desired file name.

 The logs about what the debugulator is doing will be written into the error output.
-The logs may be redirected to a log file `2>debugulator_log.txt` or completely discarded ` 2>/dev/null`.
+The logs may be redirected to a log file using `2>debugulator_log.txt` or completely discarded with `2>/dev/null`.

 ### Examples